IBM/satcon-client-go/README.md

 A typical SatCon workflow might proceed roughly as follows:

-1. **Register a cluster to SatCon.**  This makes the cluster known to SatCon, and the API call will return the URL for a Kubernetes yaml file which can be applied to the actual cluster.
-This yaml will deploy and configure the SatCon (razee) agent, which in turn will connect back to SatCon to begin managing the cluster.
+1. **Register a cluster to SatCon.**  This makes the cluster known to SatCon, and the API call will return the URL for a Kubernetes YAML file which can be applied to the actual cluster.
+Applying this YAML via e.g. kubectl will deploy and configure the SatCon (razee) agent, which in turn will connect back to SatCon to begin managing the cluster.
-1. **Add the cluster to one or more groups.**  If no group exists in the IBM Cloud account, you will first need to create a group.
-You can then add your cluster to the group.
+1. **Add the cluster to one or more groups.**  If no group exists within the organization (i.e. the IBM Cloud account), you will first need to create a group.
+You can then add your cluster to the group. (note *Organization* is the Razee term for the owner of the clusters; in a Satellite Config setting it is always the IBM Cloud account.)
 1. **Create a channel.**  To begin defining resources for distribution, you first need a channel.
-1. **Add a channel version.**  If you have the correct yaml to deploy a desired Kubernetes resource, you can create a version to encapsulate that yaml within SatCon.
+1. **Add a channel version.**  If you have the correct YAML to deploy a desired Kubernetes resource, you can create a version to encapsulate that YAML within SatCon.
 A version is created within the context of a specific channel.
 1. **Subscribe a cluster group to a channel/version tuple.**  Creating a subscription, which associates a group with a version (and the owning channel), triggers the agent to download the configuration and apply it to the cluster.

 After following these steps, you can then query both SatCon and the k8s API on the cluster itself to see your newly deployed resources.